 - In a large bowl, mash bananas with a fork or masher.
 Push to a side, add eggs and whisk with a fork.
 Add peanut butter, vanilla, baking powder, baking soda, cinnamon and salt; stir to combine.
 Add coconut flour and stir well to mix.

 - Pour batter in prepared loaf pan and bake for 50 minutes or until a toothpick inserted in the middle comes out clean.
 Remove from the oven and let cool for 15 minutes.
 Then transfer to a cooling rack to cool off completely (do not skip!!!).
 Cut into 10 slices and enjoy.

-Storage Instructions: Refrigerate in a cool dry place for up to 4 days or freeze for up to 3 months.
+Store: Refrigerate in a cool dry place for up to 4 days or freeze for up to 3 months.